internetarchive/ads-common/packages/sample-package/README.md

 ### Creating a new component

 - Copy the template in `packages/sample-component` and rename it to your new component.
+- add the component's `dist` path to `storybook.html` to introduce it there.
 - Once your component exists, follow the steps for changing existing components (above).

 # Sample component TODOs: